They say that you can’t step in the same river twice.

 The blanket of white ripples like a howling wind, as if the color itself is making the sound.
 It resonated back the awareness that I am in a place that not only has even more dimensions than all the worlds that came before on my journey, but where all dimensions and all senses, all things exist as one, all at once.
 The howl of the wind is simultaneously the soothing ripple of the water.
 It gives me strength to move mountains and yet it calms me like the river flowing into the sea.
 Its unadulterated presence permeates every atom of matter in this place.

 I move slower than I had before, following the lead of this mysterious presence.
-Along the way, I hear faint voices of people I recognized on earth whispering to me.
+Along the way, I hear a symphony of faint voices of people I recognized on earth whispering to me.
 I feel loved in a way that was impossible to explain.
 Some part of me wanted to stay and listen to their serenade forever, to let the gift of singing that I gave to others on earth be given back to me.

 Because I know that sound is him.